mongodb/docs/source/includes/introduction-deploy-replica-set.rst

 To deploy a replica set with enabled :doc:`access control
 </core/authorization>`, see
-:doc:`/tutorial/deploy-replica-set-with-auth`.
+:ref:`deploy-repl-set-with-auth`.
 If you wish to deploy a replica set from a single MongoDB instance, see :doc:`/tutorial/convert-standalone-to-replica-set`.
 For more information on replica set deployments, see the :doc:`/replication` and